NM-90/Stock-analysis/README.md

 Stock Analysis/Excel VBA

 ## Overview of Project
-    To help Steve analyze 2017 and 2108 stock data more effeciently.
+    To help Steve analyze 2017 and 2108 stock data more efficiently.

 ### Purpose
     Steve wants to find the total daily volume and yearly return for all stocks in 2017 and 2018 using cleaner and better code.
 I used Excel VBA code to